 Try to close off the rooms in your house that you’re not using, the smaller the space the easier it is to get the room temperature to a comfortable degree.

 When the sun is (rarely) out, make sure you open the curtains to let the light through.
 When its gone or set, draw them again so the heat can’t escape.
 You can even get thermal curtains!

 Make the most of the heat

-When you take a shower, leave the door open to allow the hot steamy air travel through your house.
+When you take a hot shower, leave the door open to allow the warm air travel through your house, making it nice and warm.
+A word of warning, don’t do this too often as you will make the walls damp and thus prone to mould!
 Perhaps avoid this one if you have a house share.

 You can do the same with your oven, once you’ve finished making something, leave the door open to allow the generated heat to fill the kitchen.